kauri-io/Content/ERC721/serverless-NFT/part-2.md

 }
 ```

 What do you know!
 It follows it's own spec!
-You can now see why it's important to maintain some flexibility around your metadata endpoint until we live in a world that has settled on a standard that everyone uses and isn't hosted on a lambda function on netlify.
+You can now see why it's important to maintain flexibility around your metadata endpoint.
+Until we live in a world that has settled on a standard that everyone uses and isn't hosted on a lambda function on netlify.

 Add info to our token so it adheres to rarebits as well: